kubfly/flylog-sdk-kotlin/README.md

-# flylog-sdk-kotlin
+# FlyLog SDK for Kotlin
-FlyLog SDK for Kotlin
+Provides Kotlin API for application development with FlyLog framework.